 If your first language is not English, you must submit scores from either the Test of English as a Foreign Language (TOEFL) or the academic modules of the International English Language Testing System (IELTS).
-The scores will be a decisive factor during the application review process.
-The Graduate School admits applicants who have one of the following minimum scores (some departments may require a higher score):
+While the average ESL scores are above the levels listed below, The Graduate School generally seeks scores no less than:

 - 577 for paper-based TOEFL